chulleyboy/11-Express-Challenge/README.md

 ## Description

-This is the senction 6 challenge which features a website for finding the weather and forecast for a particular location.
+This is the senction 6 challenge which features an aplication for creating notes.

 ## Image